jenkins-x/jx-docs/content/architecture/jenkins-x-pipelines.md

 <h5>Edit Jenkins X Pipeline in VS Code</h5>
 </figcaption>
 </figure>

 We'd love to improve this UX if you fancy [helping out](/contribute/).

+## Editing in IDEA

+This should already be interested out of the box due to the Jenkins X JSON Schema being registered with [schemastore.org](http://schemastore.org/json/) so editing your `jenkins-x.yml` file in IDEA will include smart completion and validation!

+We'd love to improve this UX if you fancy [helping out](/contribute/).